Azure/api-management-developer-portal/README.md

 1. Replace `<service>` in `"managementApiUrl": "https://<service>.management.azure-api.net"` with the name of your API Management instance.
 1. Copy the `"managementApiAccessToken": "SharedAccessSignature ..."` parameter from the previous configuration file.
 1. Provide the connection string to your Storage Account in the `"blobStorageConnectionString": "DefaultEndpointsProtocol=https;AccountName=..."` parameter.
 You can find it the *Access keys* section of your Storage Account in the Azure portal.
 This storage account will host your portal.
+1. `"blobStorageContainer"` should have the same value as in the `./src/config.design.json` file.

 #### `./src/config.runtime.json` file